winstonyym/urbanity/README.md

 # Urbanity

-**Urbanity** is a network-based Python package to automate the construction of feature rich (contextual and semantic) urban networks at any geographical scale.
+**Urbanity** is a network-based Python package developed at the [NUS Urban Analytics Lab](https://ual.sg/data-code/) to automate the construction of feature rich (contextual and semantic) urban networks at any geographical scale.
 Through an accessible and simple to use interface, users can request heterogeneous urban information such as street view imagery, building morphology, population (including sub-group), and points of interest for target areas of interest.

 </br>